 Those who fail to prioritize accessibility show an unwillingness (or ignorance) to adjust to their customers’ needs, which can cause lasting damage.
 Just take a look at Domino’s, who will forever be known as the company that argued against a blind man in court for four years—and lost.

-Just as bad accessibility practices harm brands, good ones will help it.
+Just as bad accessibility practices harm brands, good ones help it.
 Inclusivity is here to stay.
 And by truly serving the needs of your consumers, you’re future proofing your business and creating a brand that will stand the test of time.

 Is Your Website Accessible?